 - Provide a structure, but allow for deviations; interviewers can go off-script to probe deeper into emerging themes

-In addition, interviews are beneficial because they enable you to reach customers and prospects who don’t take surveys.
+- Interviews are beneficial because they enable you to reach customers and prospects who don’t take surveys.
 With a survey, you’re probably only hearing from a tiny fraction of your customer base.
 With interviews, you can select a truly random sample of your customers and incentivize participation.
-Given enough interviews, you’ll have true, statistically-valid customer experience metrics.
+Given enough interviews, you’ll have statistically-valid customer experience metrics.